mattermost/mattermost-plugin-servicenow/README.md

 # Mattermost ServiceNow Plugin

 This plugin integrates ServiceNow with Mattermost by allowing users to subscribe to record changes in ServiceNow and manage them through Mattermost.
 For a stable production release, please download the latest version from the Plugin Marketplace and follow the instructions install and set up the plugin.
-If you are a developer who wants to work on this plugin, please switch to the [Developer docs](./docs/developer_docs.md).
+If you are a developer who wants to work on this plugin, please see the [Developer docs](./docs/developer_docs.md).

 See the [Mattermost Product Documentation](https://docs.mattermost.com/integrate/servicenow-interoperability.html) for details on installing, configuring, enabling, and using this Mattermost integration.